sfsno/Python-for-Data-Analysis/README.md

 -	VSA

-The completed project is broken down into 4 parts: o	Data-Preprocessing: Data cleaning, implementation of the legend provided with the dataset. o	Data-Visualization: Exploration of data, search for correlation between data. o	Moduling: Implementation of different models based on their personality in order to know if a user is a consumer or not. o	Django: Allows you to display interactive graphs.
+## The completed project is broken down into 4 parts:
+-	Data-Preprocessing: Data cleaning, implementation of the legend provided with the dataset.
+-	Data-Visualization: Exploration of data, search for correlation between data.
+-	Moduling: Implementation of different models based on their personality in order to know if a user is a consumer or not.

-The code contains:
-- Data pre-processing: encoding, normalization, imputation...
-- Data visualization (use matplotlib, seaborn...)
-- Modeling
-Transformation of the model into a Django API
+-	Django: Allows you to display graphs.

 The objective of this project is to predict whether or not an individual will use a drug based on their personality characteristics.

-After machine learning we can conclude that:
+## After machine learning we can conclude that:
 We can create models that are effective in predicting whether a person is a consumer or not.
-On the other hand, we also notice that certain models are better than others, and give better results, depending on the drug.
+On the other hand, we also notice that some models are better than others, and give better results, depending on the drug.